NOMU: Neural Optimization-based Model Uncertainty: NOMU vs. Prior Networks

-\item Their theoretical motivation substantially differs from ours: They only partially specify the prior believe by defining \emph{marginal} distributions over $f(x)$ for each input point $x\in \X$, without specifying a joint prior distribution on $f$.
-However, given only marginals no joint distribution, which is the crucial aspect when defining a prior in regression, can be derived without further information (E.g. consider Gaussian processes (GPs); here all one-dimensional marginal distributions are simply given by $\mathcal{N}((m(x)),k(x,x))$.
+\item Their theoretical motivation substantially differs from ours: They only partially specify a prior belief by defining \emph{marginal} distributions for $f(x)$ for each input point $x\in \X$, without specifying a joint prior distribution for $f$.
+However, given only marginals no joint distribution, which is the crucial aspect when defining a prior in regression, can be derived without further information (E.g., consider Gaussian processes (GPs); here all one-dimensional marginal distributions are simply given by $\mathcal{N}((m(x)),k(x,x))$.
 However, the crucial part is how to define $k(x,x^{'})$ specifying the relation of $x$ and $x^{'}$.
 Only defining the marginals does not suffice to fully define GPs, leaving this most crucial part undefined).

 However, for NOMU, we give in \Cref{sec:TheoreticalAnalysisAppendix} a theoretical connection to BNNs, with Gaussian prior on the weights.
-This induces a prior on the function space, i.e., a distribution over $f$ rather than separate \emph{marginal} distributions over $f(x)$ for each $x \in \X$. \item Parameterizing the model precision instead of the model uncertainty can have negative effects due to (implicit) regularization of NNs in the case of negligible or zero data noise.
+This induces a prior on the function space, i.e., a distribution over $f$ rather than separate \emph{marginal} distributions over $f(x)$ for each $x \in \X$. \item Parametrizing the model precision instead of the model uncertainty can have negative effects due to (implicit) regularization of NNs in the case of negligible or zero data noise.
 To get uncertainties in gaps between the input training points (small $\kappa(x)$) while having almost zero uncertainty at these input training points ($\kappa(x)\to \infty$), would imply very high regularization costs for the function $\kappa(x)$ and thus is very hard to learn for a NN.
-For NOMU, we therefore parameterize directly the model uncertainty (which is always finite) instead of the model precision (that should be infinite at noiseless training data points). \item Our experimental results suggest, that NOMU clearly outperforms DE in BO, whilst DE outperforms \emph{prior regression networks} in their set of experiments. \end{enumerate}
+For NOMU, we therefore parameterize directly the model uncertainty (which is always finite) instead of the model precision (that should be infinite at noiseless training data points). \item Our experimental results suggest that NOMU clearly outperforms DE in BO, whilst DE outperforms \emph{prior regression networks} in their set of experiments. \end{enumerate}